Ultron 5 & The Ultron Imperative back to back is the culmination of almost a season's worth of foreshadowing in Avengers: Earth's Mightiest Heroes

 Green Lantern (or how I want to learn to stop worrying and love the bomb)

-crappy mask.
-I'm sure I could escape it.
+His sight doesn't look too great in that crappy mask.
+I'm sure I could escape it. |

 That headline is a little misleading, as you'll soon see.
 Recently I've found myself questioning whether I'm a DC person at all.